Kent1/quentinloos.be/source/index.markdown

 <div style="border-bottom:1px solid #ddd;"></div>
 <br />

-I'm Quentin, i'm 23 and i'm from Tournai, in Belgium.
-I'm currently a second year Masters student, in computer sciences at University of Mons.
-I have a passion for computers since very young, and my preferences are networks, security and system administration as well as the design of software tools, complexity and data structures.
-I am very interested in free and open source software, and i care about the protection of privacy and the decentralization of the internet.
+My name is Quentin, I'm 23 and I'm from Tournai, Belgium.
+I'm currently a second year Master's student in computer science at University of Mons.
+I'm passionated by computers since I'm a child, and I'm particulary interested in networks, security and system administration as well as the design of software tools, complexity of algorithms and data structures.
+I am also very interested in free and open source software, and I care about the protection of life privacy on the internet and the importance of decentralized networks.
 Finally, I have other passions like sports and cooking.

-This site collects my projects, my articles & tutorials and my resume.
+This site includes my projects, my articles & tutorials and my resume.

-I write a lot about self-hosting in my blog, my little passion of the moment.
-Feel free to write me to let me any comments or even add details!
+I write a lot about self-hosting on this blog, my little passion of the moment.
+Feel free to write me if you have any comments or if you want to add any details.